tippi-fifestarr/aptos-npm-mcp/README.md

    4. Prompt the agent with something like
-      1. “build a <whatever> dapp on Aptos”
+      1. build a < whatever > dapp on Aptos
-      2. “Build a frontend of a <whatever> dapp on Aptos”
+      2. Build a frontend of a < whatever > dapp on Aptos
+      3. Write a smart contract for < whatever > on Aptos

 ## Development